mcraken/platform/README.md

 - sayHello, which controlls GET requests directed to /hello.
 It returns a string.
 - multiply, which controlls POST requests directed to /calc.
 It returns a JSON representation of Calculation instance.
 - multiplySocket, which is a websocket that does the same as multiply.
+- sokcetMessage, which is an oiutput only socket controller.

 The path on which the service is accessible is /hello.
 In just easy 3 line we have a fully operational webservice endpoint running on the highly performant Vertx http server.
 The default vertx implementation of the cradle platform listenes to port 8080 on localhost.
 The operational URL of the above example is http://localhost:8080.
 Try it for yourself.